Using Mathletics regularly with your class is the key to getting the most from it.

 Only one certificate can be earned each week – this encourages consistent participation.

 It’s really important to reward hard work and children love receiving certificates to mark their achievements.
 Some schools hold special award assemblies for their ‘Mathletes’.
-You can print additional certificates and a few extra resources here.
+You can print additional certificates and access other free classroom printables here.

 “The children really enjoy it and are keen to win their certificates, which we award individually and also to a ‘class of the week’ – pupils win team points for their class for every individual certificate they gain for achievement.
 Once they get hooked they get very competitive!
 Parents have mentioned that it’s wonderful to see their interest grow.”